The $a_0(980)$ in the single Cabibbo-suppressed process $\Lambda_c \to \pi^0\eta p$: Formalism

 For the $W^+$ internal emission mechanisms of Figs.~\ref{Fig:quarkthreebody}(a) and \ref{Fig:quarkthreebody}(b), the $d\bar{d}$ or $s\bar{s}$ quarks from the weak decay are hadronized with $\bar{q}q$ ($\equiv \bar{u}u+\bar{d}d+\bar{s}s$) created from vacuum.
 It should be pointed out that, in Fig.~\ref{Fig:quarkthreebody}(b), the $s\bar{s}$ pair with isospin $I=0$, together with the created $\bar{q}q$ pair, can not be hadronized into the $\pi^0\eta$ system with isospin $I=1$, which implies that the mechanism of Fig.~\ref{Fig:quarkthreebody}(b) has no contribution to the process $\Lambda_c \to \pi^0\eta p$.
 For Fig.~\ref{Fig:quarkthreebody}(a), after hadronization we have the flavor wave function of the final state from the $\Lambda_c$ weak decay,

-where $V_{cd}$ and $V_{ud}$ are the CKM matrix elements, and the flavor wave functions of the baryons are $p=u(ud-du)/\sqrt{2}$ and $\Lambda_c=c(ud-du)/\sqrt{2}$. $M$ is the matrix in terms of the pseudoscalar mesons, using the standard $\eta$-$\eta'$ mixing~\cite{Roca:2003uk,Bayar:2014qha,Liang:2014ama},
+where $V_{cd}$ and $V_{ud}$ are the CKM matrix elements, and the flavor wave functions of the baryons are $p=u(ud-du)/\sqrt{2}$ and $\Lambda_c=c(ud-du)/\sqrt{2}$. $M$ is the matrix in terms of the pseudoscalar mesons, using the standard $\eta$-$\eta'$ mixing~\cite{Roca:2003uk},

-We ignore the $\eta'$ component in this work, because the $\eta'$ has a large mass and does not play the role in the generation of the $a_0(980)$.
+Although the $a_0(980)$ could decay into the $\pi\eta'$ channel, we ignore the $\eta'$ component in this work as done in Refs.~\cite{Liang:2015qva,Xie:2014tma,Duan:2020vye,Wang:2021naf,Wang:2021nxz}, because the $\eta'$ has a large mass and does not play the role in the dynamical generation of the $a_0(980)$~\cite{Oller:1997chi}.
+As pointed out in Ref.~\cite{Oset:2016lyh}, the $\eta'$ component is omitted in the chiral Lagrangians because it is not a Goldstone Boson due to the $U_A(1)$ anomaly.
 Now, we have the possible components of the final states after the hadronization,

 where the coefficients account for the relative strengths of the different components.
-It should be noted that $H^{(a)}$ is not the effective Hamiltonian.
-Since the channels $\pi^+\pi^-$, $\pi^0\pi^0$, and $\eta\eta$ only couple to the system of isospin $I=0$, and have no contribution for the $a_0(980)$ production in the $\Lambda_c$ decay, we eliminate the components of these three channels.
+It should be pointed out that $H^{(a)}$ is the possible components of hadrons, instead of the effective Hamiltonian.
+Since the channels $\pi^+\pi^-$, $\pi^0\pi^0$, and $\eta\eta$ only couple to the system of isospin $I=0$ in the $S$-wave, and have no contribution for the $a_0(980)$ production in the $\Lambda_c$ decay, we eliminate the components of these three channels.
 Equation~(\ref{eq:H_a0}) can be rewritten as,

 For the mechanisms of Figs.~\ref{Fig:quarkthreebody}(c) and \ref{Fig:quarkthreebody}(d), where the $\bar{u}u$ pair is produced from the vacuum between $u$ from the $W^+$ decay and $ud$ quarks of the initial $\Lambda_c$, we have,